By-Laws of the Loudoun Beekeepers Association, Inc.

 A. To provide a forum for the exchange of information, ideas, and views of mutual interest to beekeepers;

 B. To provide education on the practical aspects of beekeeping and to encourage the use of better and more productive methods;

 C. To foster cooperation between members of the Association;

 D. To promote understanding and cooperation between the Association and the community with regard to beekeeping;

-E. To promote the interests of the Association membership which relate to bees and beekeeping;
+E. To promote the interests of the Association membership which relate to bees and beekeeping; and

 F. To promote the use of honey and honey products.

 ARTICLE III: MEMBERSHIP

 Anyone interested in beekeeping and in the beekeeping industry may join the Association upon payment of the regular annual dues as set by the Executive Committee.
 Only a member in good standing shall be eligible to participate in Association functions.
 Associate membership may be granted by the Board for beekeeping association officers (County and State) to facilitate communications.
 Associate memberships are non-dues paying and non-voting memberships.
 Emeritus status memberships may be granted by the Board to recognize senior members with years of service and are non-dues paying.